Cykyrios/GodotInSim/README.md

 ## Installation

-To start building your InSim app, place the `addons` folder in your project root.
-You then have two options:
+To start building your InSim app, you only need to place this repository's contents in a subfolder of your project (`addons/godot_insim` is recommended).
+You can add it as a git submodule to your project.

-* Manually create and manage `InSim`, `OutSim` and `OutGauge` nodes, or
+From there, you can manually create and manage `InSim`, `OutSim` and `OutGauge` nodes to communicate with LFS.
-* Activate the GodotInsim plugin (Projects > Project Settings > Plugins tab).
-You may need to restart the editor for it to properly register the `GISInSim`, `GISOutSim` and `GISOutGauge` autoloads.

-If you wish to connect to multiple InSim instances, you will need to manage `InSim` nodes manually.
+If you wish to connect to multiple InSim instances, you will need to create and manage several `InSim` nodes.

 ## Usage